 Joanna is a Doctoral Student, and ESRC Grand Union DTP Scholar, researching in-class support for multilingualism in UK schools.
+She is a Doctoral Teaching Fellow on the MSc Applied Linguistics for Language Teaching course.

 She has over 12 years of experience as a teaching professional, having worked as a class teacher, EAL specialist and Teaching Assistant in the UK, China, Brazil and Italy.
 Her main area of interest is school-based education (3-18), specifically the support for multilingual pupils and their language practices, as well as the relationship between teaching assistants and both teachers and children in schools.